MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.0.0/azureps-support-lifecycle.md

 [Microsoft Security Advisory CVE-2021-26701: .NET Core Remote Code Execution Vulnerability](https://github.com/PowerShell/Announcements/issues/23).

 Starting with Az 6.0.0, PowerShell 7.0.6 or 7.1.3 or later is required.
-When the Az.Accounts module is imported, the following non-blocking message will be displayed if an unsupported version of PowerShell is being used: _"This version of Az.Accounts is only supported on Windows PowerShell 5.1 and PowerShell 7.0.6 or greater, open [https://aka.ms/install-powershell](https://aka.ms/install-powershell) to learn how to upgrade.
+When the Az.Accounts module is imported, the following non-blocking message is displayed if an unsupported version of PowerShell is being used: _"This version of Az.Accounts is only supported on Windows PowerShell 5.1 and PowerShell 7.0.6 or greater, open [https://aka.ms/install-powershell](https://aka.ms/install-powershell) to learn how to upgrade.
 For further information, go to [https://aka.ms/azpslifecyle](https://aka.ms/azpslifecycle)."_